Stucco cracks are not normally a cause for concern, particularly when they are very fine.

 These large cracks often have small missing pieces and can be a sign of other structural issues.
 They should be inspected by a professional before simply being repaired.
 Assuming there are no other issues that need fixing, repairs usualy include knocking out the surrounding stucco several inches beyond the extent of the cracking, filling and repairing the damaged area, and applying a new top coat.
 There will be a visible patch unless the entire wall or section is re-top coated.

-We are always availble to quote and take on new projects.
-We strive to have a project reviewed and have an estimate back to you within 3 business days of reaching out.
+We are always available to estimate and take on new projects.
+We strive to have a project reviewed and have an estimate back to you within 3 to 5 business days of reaching out.
 Contact us today.